brimonk/molt/doc/USAGE.md

 Just keep in mind that this schema is for the program's requirements, and the foreign keys are for data integrity.

+The only other tricky portion of some tables is the constraint "integer primary key asc" which does a few things.
+First, the field is defined as an integer (go figure).
+Then, we state we'd like run_id to be a primary key, meaning this field will be unique for each and every row.
+Finally, we state that we'd like to always have it increase.
+This constraint will ensure that each value is ascending (beginning at 1).
+Interestingly enough, if the run_id isn't specified in an INSERT statement, the SQL engine will look at the most recent row, and simply increment that number to get the new one.

 ### SELECT

 As an introduction, let's first select all of the plain-jane particle